pbialas7-Lectures/Graphics3DCode/Assignments/07_Resize/README.md

    This will not yet change the behavior of the application, so add the `glViewport` call to this method to set the viewport to the size of the framebuffer.

    Try to resize the window.
 What happens?
-If you have done everythinh correctly, the pyramid should scale with the size of the window.
+If you have done everything correctly, the pyramid should scale with the size of the window.
 However, the proportions of the pyramid are not preserved.
 That is because the aspect ratio of the viewport no longer matches the aspect ratio of the perspective projection set up in the call the `glm::perspective` function in the `init` method.